Victor Turner: Death

 Turner died on 18 December 1983 in Charlottesville, Virginia.
 After his death, his widow Edith Turner embarked on her own career as an anthropologist.
 She developed upon Victor's "anthropology of experience" with a publication on communitas.

 Influence

+Victor Turner's ideas on liminality and communitas continue to shape multiple disciplines.
+His work on liminality and performance has strongly influenced developments in the field of Performance Studies, particularly due to his friendship and professional collaboration with Richard Schechner with whom he explored the relationship between ritual and theater.
+Their work helped establish the idea that performance is not confined to the stage, but is integral to social processes, rituals and communal expressions across various cultures.

+Moreover, Turner's concept of "communitas," the deep sense of equality and solidarity experienced by individuals during liminal periods, has been influential in anthropology, sociology and even political science.
+It offers insights into collective experiences of unity and liberation.
 Author Chuck Palahniuk was quoted in The Believer as saying, "So often what I’m doing is dramatizing the writings of Victor Turner, who wrote a lot about liminal and liminoid events."
-Turner's work on liminality and performance has strongly influenced developments in the field of Performance Studies, particularly due to his friendship and professional collaboration with Richard Schechner with whom he explored the relationship between ritual and theater.
+Palahniuk's work often explores social limits and personal change, aligning closely with Turner's ideas about shifting roles and the uncertainty of liminal spaces.

 Victor Turner Prize

 The Victor Turner Prize in Ethnographic Writing is awarded annually by The Society for Humanistic Anthropology (SHA).
 Eligible works are "published books in various genres including ethnographic monographs, narratives, essays, biographies, memoirs, poetry, and drama."
 Kirin Narayan's Storytellers, Saints and Scoundrels: Folk Narrative in Hindu Religious Teaching (1989) was the first Victor Turner Prize winner in 1990.